LSWR B4 class: Service

 The first ten locomotives were allocated to major stations throughout the system including Eastleigh, Exmouth Junction, Bournemouth and Plymouth Friary (for use on Cattedown Wharfs and the Turnchapel branch).
 In November 1892 the LSWR purchased the Southampton Docks, and so both new and existing B4s were sent there over the next few years to replace the existing motive power as they became worn out.
 By 1899 their use as station pilots had ceased except at Exeter and fourteen were working in Southampton Docks.
 Other members of the class were assigned to various depots around the LSWR system, for yard and dock shunting.

 After 1923 the Southern Railway also used them at Dover Marine, Ashford, Stewarts Lane, Hamworthy (for use at Poole Quay) and at Guildford (as a shed pilot).
 At least two were retained at Eastleigh one of which was used to shunt the cramped goods yard at Winchester City railway station.

 Names

-The locomotives used by Southampton Docks, were also given names reflecting the destinations of ships then sailing from Southamton numbers.
+The locomotives used by Southampton Docks, were also given names reflecting the destinations of ships then sailing from the port.